 Full coverage policies will generally include collision coverage and comprehensive coverage in the policy.
 Collision coverage pays for damages to your car during a moving accident, and comprehensive coverage pays for damages to your car during other events, such as theft, vandalism and natural disasters.
 It’s worth noting that if you take out a car loan to purchase your vehicle, you will probably be required by your lender to have collision and comprehensive coverage.

 Although full coverage can pay for damage to your car, a deductible amount will typically apply before the coverage kicks in to pay the rest.
 Also, all coverages in a policy still have a coverage limit, which is the maximum amount the policy will cover.
 Many insurers allow you to raise coverage limits for an additional fee.

 Most personal car insurance policies do not cover commercial use, so if you use your car for a delivery business or a rideshare service, you may need to purchase additional coverage.

 Is full coverage car insurance worth it?

 When deciding if the extra cost of full coverage car insurance is worth it, it is often helpful to think about what would happen if your car is damaged or totaled.
 Could you pay for repairs or a replacement out of pocket?
-If your car is older and less valuable, some people may decide full coverage is not worth it for their needs.
+If your car is older and less valuable, you may find that your premium exceeds the payout you’d receive to fix the vehicle.
+A newer car, however, is likely to merit the cost of full coverage.
+In short, full coverage gives you more robust financial protection and may be worth the higher premium for many drivers due to the coverage for your personal vehicle.
 However, if you used a car loan to buy your car, full coverage may be required in the contract with the lender.